Head of School

-Luella AdanParaprofessional Luella Adan received her BA in Art History from the University of Chicago and her MS. Ed in museum education at Bank Street College of Education in New York City.
-She taught 1st, 2nd and 4th grade at Brooklyn Friends School.
-Luella is currently a volunteer docent at the Oriental Institute Museum and a presenter at the annual Reflections Day at the Art Institute of Chicago.
-Luella is interested in creating dynamic learning experiences for all kinds of learners.
+Luella Adan received her BA in Art History from the University of Chicago and a Masters of Science in Education at Bank Street College of Education in New York City.
+She taught at Brooklyn Friends School before taking time off from teaching to raise her son, Samuel (15), who has Down Syndrome.
+She moved with her family to Hyde Park in 2014.
+This is Luella’s 6th year at City Elementary where she has been creating dynamic learning experiences for all kinds of learners.

 Marc Chernoff is a Principal with L.E.K.
 Consulting and has extensive experience in new product development, growth strategy, channel strategy, and M&A support.
 He advises clients in industrials, building products, energy, and retail and consumer sectors.
 He holds a BA from Swarthmore College and an MBA from the University of Chicago Booth School of Business.
 A lifelong Chicagoan, Marc lives in Lincoln Square with his wife and son.